-- For any existing affected boiler, the permittee must demonstrate compliance with the NESHAP upon assignment to this permit, including meeting the requirement to perform an energy assessment, if applicable. - For any existing affected boilers that have not operated on b. biomass or liquid fuel since March 21, 2011, the permittee must complete the initial performance tune-up, if subject to the tune-up requirements by following the procedures described in Condition 12.7, no later than 30 days after the re-start of the affected boiler on biomass or liquid fuel. - For any new or reconstructed affected boiler, the permittee c. must demonstrate compliance with the NESHAP within 180 days of startup. - For new or reconstructed affected boilers that are subject d. to an emission limit in Condition 12.2, the permittee must demonstrate initial compliance with the emission limit no later than assignment to this permit or within 180 days after startup of the boiler, whichever is later, according to 40 CFR 63.7(a)(2)(ix).
+- b.
+For any existing affected boilers that have not operated on biomass or liquid fuel since March 21, 2011, the permittee must complete the initial performance tune-up, if subject to the tune-up requirements by following the procedures described in Condition 12.7, no later than 30 days after the re-start of the affected boiler on biomass or liquid fuel. - c.
+For any new or reconstructed affected boiler, the permittee must demonstrate compliance with the NESHAP within 180 days of startup. - d.
+For new or reconstructed affected boilers that are subject to an emission limit in Condition 12.2, the permittee must demonstrate initial compliance with the emission limit no later than assignment to this permit or within 180 days after startup of the boiler, whichever is later, according to 40 CFR 63.7(a)(2)(ix).